Irasburg, Vermont: History

 The Old Heerman Mill was located here.

 In 1812, the legislature voted to change the shire town of Orleans County to Irasburg.
 Supporting buildings were completed in 1816.

-In 1812, Irasburg became an Orleans County shire town, and remained this was until 1886.
+In 1812, Irasburg became an Orleans County shire town, as it remained until 1886.
 In 1886, the legislature moved the shire town to Newport.

 The first courthouse and jail were built in 1815, by Irasburg residents at their own expense.
-The original courthouse was moved in 1847 however, and a new one was built on the same site.
-The original jail was built of timber, and was replaced by one which was made of stone in 1838.
-This was eventually made of one made of granite in 1862.
+The original courthouse was moved in 1847, however, and a new one was built on the same site.
+The original jail was built of timber and was replaced by one that was made of stone in 1838.
+It was eventually made of granite in 1862.

 In 1862, Company E of the 9th Vermont Infantry was recruited, in part, from Irasburg.

-In 1877, the town was still spelled "Irasburgh".
+In 1877, the town was still spelled "Irasburgh."

-The original county courthouse burned, with all its records, in 1910 or 1911.
+The original county courthouse burned, with all of its records, in 1910 or 1911.
 A new Irasburg Town Hall was built in 1911 and remodeled in 1990.

-The town was in the national news in 2010 when it appeared that a moose was going to be destroyed for theoretically carrying disease; but mostly because "tamed" wildlife is not allowed in Vermont.
-The Vermont legislature crafted a law that spared the moose's life.
+The town was in the national news in 2010 when it appeared that a moose was going to be destroyed for theoretically carrying disease but mostly because "tamed" wildlife is not allowed in Vermont.
+The Vermont Legislature crafted a law that spared the moose's life.